Singapore scrambles fighter jets after bomb threat on Air India Express flight

 Flight AXB684 took off from Madurai at about 1.54pm and was due to land in Singapore at about 8.50pm, according to flight tracking website Flightradar24.

-AXB684 was one of several flights taking off from India that were disrupted on Tuesday due to bomb threats, India media outlets reported.
+It was one of several flights taking off from India that were disrupted on Monday and Tuesday due to bomb threats, media outlets in India reported.

-An Air India Express flight from Ayodhya to Bengaluru also received a hoax bomb threat, according to NDTV.
+An Air India Express flight from Ayodhya to Bengaluru also received a hoax bomb threat on Tuesday, according to NDTV.

-The aircraft and passengers were "re-screened as per the laid down security protocol", the company said.
+The aircraft and passengers were "rescreened as per the laid down security protocol".

 “Air India notes that it, and other local airlines, have been subject to a number of threats in recent days," it added.

-Similar hoaxes were received by India's low-cost operator IndiGo for two flights that were due to take off - to Jeddah in Saudi Arabia and to Muscat in Oman, according to media outlets in India.
+Similar hoaxes were received by India's low-cost airline IndiGo for two flights from Mumbai on Monday – one to Jeddah in Saudi Arabia and another to Muscat in Oman, according to media outlets in India.

-NDTV reported that a SpiceJet flight SG116 from Darbhanga to Mumbai and an Akasa Air flight QP1373 from Bagdogra to Bengaluru also received bomb threats.
+NDTV reported that a SpiceJet flight SG116 from Darbhanga to Mumbai and an Akasa Air flight QP1373 from Bagdogra to Bengaluru also received bomb threats on Tuesday.